Fr4nsson/FFC/README.md

 <details><p></p>
 <summary>In expandable menu, when I click on job change icon, nothing happens, whats wrong?</summary>
-Wrong gearset name, make sure at least one of each job has a gearset with default name, for example gunbreaker gearset should be <code>GNB(ilvl)</code> If this happens in PvP areas it's because you're not currently a compatible job for PvP, i.e. professions and blue mage won't work in pvp area with custom menu since they don't have pvphotbars, switch to a compatible job by bringing up gearset menu <code>SHIFT + G</code>.
+Wrong gearset name, make sure at least one of each job has a gearset with default name, gunbreaker gearset should be <code>GNB(ilvl)</code> for example.<p></p>

+If this happens in PvP areas it's because you're not currently a compatible job for PvP, i.e. professions and blue mage won't work in pvp area with custom menu since they don't have pvphotbars.

+Switch to a compatible job by bringing up gearset menu <code>SHIFT + G</code>.
 <br><br><br><br><br><br></details>

 ## Keybinds <sup>[⮝][index]</sup>